 Microsimulation and Cost-Effectiveness Analysis of Remdesivir and Dexamethasone treatment effects.

-Effects of treatments with Remsidivir and Dexamethasone generated modifications in Covid-19 probability of death and subsequently in Covid-19 specific Hazard.
+Effects of treatments with Remsidivir and Dexamethasone reduced Covid-19-specific mortality rate.

 Figure 4: Covid-19 specific Hazard by treatment.
 Notes: Dexamethasone and Remdesivir effects only modified Covid-19 specific hazard.
 The effect of dexamethasone was greatly attenuated because its effectiveness has only been tested in critical patients with assisted breathing.